xying21/ckb_sdk/docs/introduction/overview_java.md

 ### Set Up the Project by Using Gradle

-Gradle is an open-source build automation tool that can be used for building Java projects.
-Gradle runs on all major operating systems and requires only a JDK version 8 or higher to run.
+Gradle is an open-source build automation tool for building Java projects.
+Gradle runs on all major operating systems and requires only JDK 8 or higher to run.

 #### Step 1.
 Install Gradle.